 Many of the recommendations overlapped with DELWP's response to the October 2015 report (link) and other organisational changes and DELWP will built these into its implementation of the October 2015 report.

-The first of these two additional audits assessed the extent to which DELWP's standards, directions, instructions and guidelines relating to approval and oversight of planned burns is complied with across DELWPs Regions and Districts.
+Two additional audits of aspects of its planned burning which were completed in March-April 2016, in addition to the 22 recommendations from the Lancefield-Cobaw fire investigation.
+The two additional audits assessed our standards, directions, instructions, and guidelines relating to approval and oversight of planned burns is complied with across DELWPs Regions and Districts.

-Implementation of Recommendations Arising from Prior Reports into Escaped Planned Burns audit report [PDF File - 289.0 KB]
+Implementation of Recommendations Arising from Prior Reports into Escaped Planned Burns audit report (PDF, 289.0 KB)

-Implementation of Recommendations Arising from Prior Reports into Escaped Planned Burns audit report (accessible) [MS Word - 1.8 MB]
+Implementation of Recommendations Arising from Prior Reports into Escaped Planned Burns audit report (DOCX, 2.0 MB)

 DELWP has accepted all recommendations and committed to implement them by 30 September this year.
 This includes assessing all outstanding recommendations arising from the review of past planned burn escapes to determine if they remain relevant and should now be implemented.